Strat5/gmechatbot/README.md

 ## ⌨️ Usage:

 The Talker (one of the two chatbots) will recognize the following keywords in any message:
-	- 'joke' : and will send a joke to the groupchat.
+- 'joke'
-	- 'quote' : and will send a quote to the groupchat
+- 'quote'

-The Talker will also try to use natural language processing (so neither my implementation nor the actual model is perfect) to recognize a request for the following catagories of top news headlines:
+The Talker will also try to use natural language processing to recognize a request for one of the following catagories of top news headlines:
 - business
 - entertainment
 - general
 - health
 - science
 - sports
 - technology

 Using the automatic pings setup in the installation section, you can customize exactly what time you would like any of the daily information (the second part of the features section) sent to the groupchat.